gromacs/gromacs/docs/install-guide/index.rst

     make install

 which will build a statically-linked MPI-enabled mdrun for the compute nodes.
-Or use the Platform/BlueGeneQ-static-bgclang-cxx toolchain file if compiling with bgclang.
 Otherwise, |Gromacs| default configuration behaviour applies.

 It is possible to configure and make the remaining |Gromacs| tools with